top of page

 Blob Storage

-Static web content, such as HTML, CSS, and JavaScript files, are stored in Azure Blob Storage and served to clients by using static website hosting.
+Static web content, such as HTML, CSS, and JavaScript files, are stored in Azure Blob Storage and served to clients using static website hosting.
 All dynamic interaction happens through JavaScript code making calls to the back-end APIs.
 There is no server-side code to render the web page.
 Static website hosting supports index documents and custom 404 error pages.

 CDN